When did cross-country skiing become an Olympic sport?

 The Soviet women won seven of nine individual medals and gold in the 4x5km relay in Calgary.
 Finland’s Marjo Matikainen was the only non-Soviet medal winner, having overcome childhood polio, she won the 5km classical and three medals overall.

-Sweden’s Gunde Svan returned to match his gold medal take from Sarajevo, this time winning the 50km while helping successfully defend Sweden’s relay win from four years earlier.
+Sweden’s Gunde Svan returned to match his gold medal from Sarajevo, this time winning the 50km while helping successfully defend Sweden’s relay win from four years earlier.

 Sarajevo 1984

 The women’s cross-country program grew to four events with the addition of the 20km race in Sarajevo.
-Finland’s Marja-Liisa Hamalainen won medals in all four races, gold in every individual event and bronze in the relay.
+Finland’s Marja-Liisa Hamalainen secured medals in all four races, gold in every individual event and bronze in the relay.

 Swedish teammates Gunde Svan and Thomas Wassberg racked up the medals in the men’s events.
 Svan won gold in the 15km, bronze in the 30km, and finished second to Wassberg in the 50km.
 Both men also raced to gold in the relay.
-Soviet Nikolai Zimyatov defended his 30km title, having to ski through a blizzard to win his fourth career Olympic gold medal.
+Soviet Nikolay Zimyatov defended his 30km title, having to ski through a blizzard to win his fourth career Olympic gold medal.

 Lake Placid 1980

 Since the 1972 Olympics, cross-country races were timed down to the hundredth of a second.
 In 1980, Finland’s Juha Mieto missed gold by one one-hundredth of a second, losing to Sweden’s Thomas Wassberg in the 15km race.
 It was the second time Mieto dropped a spot due to the clock.
 In 1972, he finished fourth in the same event, missing out on bronze by six-hundredths of a second.
-After the 15km in Lake Placid, officials would declare all future cross-country races would be rounded to the nearest tenth of a second.
+After the 15km in Lake Placid, officials declared all future cross-country races would be rounded to the nearest tenth of a second.

 East Germany’s Barbara Petzold was the surprise winner of the 10km race; she also anchored East Germany’s victorious 4x5km relay.
 The Soviet Union’s Galina Kulakova returned for her fourth Olympics, winning career medal number eight, a silver, in the relay.